 Include Human Rights in Future Negotiations

 In the end, North Korea’s human rights crisis is just as inescapable as its nuclear threats.
 This is another reason why it is vital that North Korea’s human rights issues return to their rightful place among the top items on the U.N.
 Security Council’s agenda.
 Human rights must be included in any future negotiations with Pyongyang.
 Doing so will be beneficial for practical reasons related to verification and transparency — many experts now acknowledge that rights issues are central for successful negotiations, since any sustained diplomatic progress or durable verification of agreements will require North Korea to restore access to U.N. inspectors and improve real cooperation with the U.N. system.
 That means the kind of transparency that is currently foreclosed by such a repressive regime.
-Monitoring will also inevitably entail noting the weapons systems’ connections with rights abuses.
+Monitoring will also inevitably entail recognizing the weapons systems’ connections with rights abuses.

 The world should not ignore these interconnections any longer.
 The threats that Kim Jong Un poses to the world are directly connected to the threats he poses to the people of North Korea.
 His nuclear threats are human rights threats.
 Concerned governments should support reengagement with Kim Jong Un to address the escalating security threats and the country’s humanitarian and human rights situation.